-This article was last updated May 18, 2016, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Oct 02, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

-To start, you’re limited to 3 flight segments for each one way award within the U.S. and Canada.
-So for example New York to Tucson via Dallas is fine.
+To start, you’re limited to three flight segments for each one-way award within the U.S. and Canada.
+So for example, New York to Tucson via Dallas is fine.
 But New York to Charlotte to Dallas to Phoenix to Tucson isn’t allowed.

-And you’re limited to 4 flight segments for each one way award everywhere else (8 segments for a roundtrip).
+And you’re limited to four flight segments for each one-way award everywhere else (eight segments for a roundtrip).

-On top of that you’ll want to keep an eye on 6 factors to keep your award plans ‘legal’ at the lowest possible price:
+On top of that you’ll want to keep an eye on six factors to keep your award plans ‘legal’ at the lowest possible price.

-Here are all of American Airlines’ Zones defined:
+Here are all of American Airlines’ regions defined:

 |Central America||Belize, Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua, Panama|